DouniaLakhmiri/Scaling/Formulation2/README.md

 ### Outputs:

-* Objective function: Number of FLOPS of the current network
+* Objective function: Number of MACS of the current network
-* Constraint value: (Validation accuracy of ResNet18) - (Validation accuracy of current network)
+* Constraint value: (Validation accuracy of ResNet18) - (Validation accuracy of current network) < 0

 ### Testing one blackbox evaluation